marcusroos1904/github-user-repository-analyser/README.md

 The program requires the libgit2 library

 Download the latest release: https://github.com/libgit2/libgit2/releases (At time of writing, 1.4.2)
-Create new dir at /home/lib (mkdir /home/libgit2)
+Create new dir at /home/lib (mkdir /home/libg)
 Download -> unzip to /home/lib/
 cd to root (contains AUTHORS, SECURITY, COPYING etc)
-In temrinal: mkdir build
+In terminal: mkdir build
 In temrinal: cd build
 In temrinal: cmake ..
 In temrinal: cmake --build .